Look at how far we have come, ladies and gentlemen.

 And she doesn't have a prayer.

-While it's not in Republicans' interest to advertise our spending strategy to our opponents, it's worth noting that just yesterday the National Republican Senatorial Campaign's first independent expenditure ad aired in support of Dr. Rand Paul's campaign of Kentucky, where we firmly believe he will win in November.
+While it's not in Republicans' interest to advertise our spending strategy to our opponents, it's worth noting that just yesterday, the National Republican Senatorial Campaign's first independent expenditure ad aired in support of Dr. Rand Paul's campaign in Kentucky, where we firmly believe he will win in November.

 And they now have a huge Rand Paul ad on the top of their website.

-So they wanted to appear they got their mind right.
+So they wanted to appear to got their mind right.

-Judy in Dover, Delaware, great to have you on the Rush Limbaugh program.
+Great to have you on the Rush Limblaughter program.

 Hi.